arthurgassner/swissenergy-frontend/docs/eda.md

 # :fontawesome-solid-vial: Exploratory Data Analysis (EDA)

+## Introduction

 Now that we have access to our data source, let's explore it.
-We must ensure we have a good understanding of what the data is -- and isn't -- before we can explore modelling options.
+We must ensure we have a good understanding of what the data is -- and isn't -- before we can move onto modelling options.

 In other words, let's dive into the **Exploratory Data Analysis (EDA)**.